- What is an Airbnb Payment Scam?

 Always Pay Through the Platform

-No matter how tempting the host’s offer is, always make your payments through the Airbnb platform.
-Generally, you’ll pay the entire cost of the reservation at the time of booking through Airbnb.
+No matter how tempting the host's offer is, always make your payments through the Airbnb platform.
+Sometimes, you'll pay the entire reservation cost when you make your booking request, while other times, they'll split payment so you can pay early for a certain percentage and pay the rest later.

 Do Not Take Messages Offline